+Data Quality: De-duplication and aggregation will be the responsibility of the receiver.
+Services that can map data elements from disparate organizations and serve them up in a single usable data set are imperative.
+Appropriate coding and data integrity will be the responsibility of the sender.

+Technical Barriers

+The following technical and regulatory barriers to Scaling Architectures identified by the FAST team were found to impede the adoption of FHIR at scale and will be the basis for FAST-proposed scaling architecture solutions:

-Technical BarriersMultiple Interoperability Models: Hybrid exchange models (e.g., spoke/hub, direct connections/point-to-point, and regionally interconnected spoke/hub) create challenges in adopting standards for scaling FHIR and implementing consistent approaches such as authentication, endpoint detection, standards for matching, and end-to-end performance.
+Multiple Interoperability Models: Hybrid exchange models (e.g., spoke/hub, direct connections/point-to-point, and regionally interconnected spoke/hub) create challenges in adopting standards for scaling FHIR and implementing consistent approaches such as authentication, endpoint detection, standards for matching, and end-to-end performance.
+Consistency of routing across varied exchange models is also a challenge.